mahnoor2000safdar-svg/Resume-Screening-Assistant/README.md

 Screening results should be treated as an assistive assessment and **not as the sole basis for hiring decisions**.

 Users should avoid uploading private candidate information without proper authorization.

 ---

-## Ethical Considerations

-Automated resume screening can introduce bias if the underlying data, rules, or matching criteria are biased.

-To reduce potential risks:

-- Use anonymized/sample resumes for testing.
-- Avoid using sensitive personal attributes for scoring.
-- Do not use the system as the sole basis for hiring decisions.
-- Human review should be performed before making recruitment decisions.
-- Screening results should be considered recommendations rather than final judgments.

----